SethKoren/starter-academic/content/aboutus/aboutus.md

 And in this framework it could at least be imagined that we had no necessary positive moral claims on each other.
 By which I mean that in our original forms we are separate entities who are entirely disjointed and any association of you and I should be entered into voluntarily.

 Not so.
+We are inextricably associated already.
 There really is no way that you can live your life in a way that does not influence that of others.
 This long shared history means that, for example, we may unwittingly transmit contagious respiratory infections to each other.
 This by itself means there are in-principle limits on autonomy, as necessarily there are ways to accidentally harm other people.
 We are also deeply dependent on the same natural resources, and have the same basic social needs, from living quarters to waste disposal to nourishment.